johnwbyrd/splintercat/docs/rice.md

 4. Measure improvement on real merges with real build systems

 Splintercat's architecture (incremental merge + build validation + retry with error context) is grounded in this understanding.
 It doesn't try to match human text patterns.
 It tries to produce working software, validated by the only oracle that matters: the build system and test suite.

-This is not just a better engineering approach.
-It's the theoretically correct approach given Rice's Theorem.

 ## References